polkadot-fellows/RFCs/text/0004-remove-unnecessary-allocator-usage.md

 ## Explanation

-This RFC proposes to introduce the following new host functions:
+### New host functions

+This section contains a list of new host functions to introduce.

 ```wat
 (func $ext_storage_read_version_2